davbyr/cloudbatch/README.md

 Python classes to help with batching functions over data that is obtained from google buckets using gsutil.

-See notebooks in /notebooks directory for example useage.
+See notebooks in /notebooks directory for example useage (view them on github).

 ## Setup and Requirements